Internal Linking for SEO: A Practical Guide with Best Practices

 Broken internal links

 Broken links occur when a page that was previously linked to is deleted, relocated, or renamed.
-The page of the broken link will display a 404 status code.
+The broken link’s page will display a 404 status code.
 Regularly check for broken internal links with website crawling tools and promptly fix them to ensure a seamless user experience.

 Orphan pages

-Orphan pages are pages on your website with no links pointing to them from any other page.
-Ensure every page has at least one internal link leading to it to prevent search engines from having trouble finding and indexing it.
+Orphan pages are those with no links pointing to them.
+Ensure every page has at least one internal link to help search engines find and index it.

 Lots of internal links to unimportant pages